SARDONYX-sard/serde-hkx/docs/handson_hex_dump/defaultmale/hex_dump_Journey.md

 ### local fixups

 Used to read binary data that has an actual state at the pointer end, such as `hkStringPtr`, `hkArray`, etc.
-How about class ptr?
+How about class's ptr?
 This is an index which is attached to a real name in DRAM or XML, so it does not exist in the binary data.
-Therefore, there is no local_fixup for class ptr.
+Therefore, there is no local_fixup for class's ptr.

 ```log
 000002d0: 00 00 00 00 10 00 00 00 10 00 00 00 28 00 00 00  ............(...